 As searching through the large volumes of themes available finding the right theme for a WordPress-based site can be a seriously challenging task.

 Not only can you get themes from the WordPress site itself, but also some other sites offer paid and free themes for WordPress.
-WP Engine and Studiopress are two exemplary examples of sites that offer a wide range of astonishing themes.

-The sheer amount of choices and the energy means that you could spend days looking at them all. and this post is meant to make things easier on how to choose WordPress blog themes.
+The sheer amount of choices and the energy means that you could spend days looking at them all.
+And this post is meant to make things easier on how to choose WordPress blog themes.

 Why Take the Time?